mykelalvis/Lynker-ioos-KB/KB/Release Engineering/configuration management.md

 Contrary to the above example, "has the latest security patches applied as of 2021-03-18" is not temporal; it is true or it is not at all times.
 Once the patches have been applied once, that condition is valid forever.
 It might not be a good idea, but it remains valid.

-Another instance is "depends on the latest version of dependency XYZ".
+Assuming a [[release#Immutability|sane release strategy]], another instance is "depends on the latest version of dependency XYZ".
 This is another "temporal" situation.
 The "latest" version of a dependency is not under local control.
 Contrast this with "depends on XYZ-1.2.3".
 The specific version implies an objectively deterministic outcome.

 ### Local Control